Azure/actions-toolkit/packages/utilities/README.md

 dest | string | destination path
-options | string | string \-r, \-f or \-rf for recursive and force continueOnError | boolean | optional. whether to continue on error retryCount | number | optional.
-Retry count to copy the file.
-It might help to resolve intermittent issues e.g. with UNC target paths on a remote host.
+options | string | string \-r, \-f or \-rf for recursive and force continueOnError | boolean | optional. whether to continue on error

 ### utils.checkShell